ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week5/index.md

 recursion_, test deeply-nested mutual recursion between functions with different numbers of arguments.

+## Extension 2: Add Function Definitions to the REPL

+Add the ability to define functions to the REPL.
+Entries should be a definition (which could be `define` or `fun`) or an expression.

+Functions should be able to use global variables `define`d in earlier entries in the function body.

-## Extension 2: Compiling Functions with Dynamically-Discovered Types
+## Extension 3: Compiling Functions with Dynamically-Discovered Types

 Consider a function like this one from class: